 Contact a Trusted New York FINRA Enforcement Attorney

 You invest to diversify and build your financial resources.
 You don’t invest to lose it all to a broker or firm which has unlawfully managed your investment account to finance their personal goals.
-At Wolper Law Firm, we are not afraid to hold New York brokers accountable for their misconduct, and we have a 99% success rate because of our efforts.
+At Wolper Law Firm, P.A., we are not afraid to hold New York brokers accountable for their misconduct, and we have a 99% success rate because of our efforts.